Dare Stones: Habersham County, Georgia stones

-Fulton County, Georgia stones
+Fulton town, Georgia stones

 When Eberhardt delivered three new stones to Brenau in August 1940, he offered to lead the Pearces to where he had discovered them.
 The site was in Fulton County, Georgia, four miles from Eberhardt's home.
 When they arrived, Eberhardt handed over four additional stones, willfully disregarding instructions to leave them where he found them.
 These seven stones were catalogued as Dare Stone Numbers 25–31.
 Of particular note, Stone 26 establishes that Eleanor became the wife of a Native American chieftain in 1593, while Stone 28 mentions requests in 1598 that John White remove her daughter to England.
 Stone 25 represents Eleanor Dare's tombstone, placing her death in the year 1599.

-Eberhardt also showed the Pearces an inscription similar to that of the Dare Stones on a ledge inside a cave near the Chatahoochee River.
+Eberhardt also showed the Pearces an inscription similar to that of the Dare Stones on a ledge inside a cave near the Chattahoochee River.
 This find was not assigned a number until the ledge was chipped off and taken by a teenager.
 After negotiating for the surrender of the fragments, the Pearces identified them as Dare Stone Number 47.
 The message simply establishes that Eleanor had been living near the cave since 1593.
 This and Stone 25 indicated a six-year period in a single location, making it reasonable to expect Eberhardt to find more stones nearby.

 During the course of September 1940, Eberhardt brought another thirteen stones (Numbers 32–35 and 37–45), again defying instructions to leave them in situ and again claiming they were discovered near his home.
 Stone Number 37, found near Jett Mill outside Roswell, Georgia, was presented as a joint discovery by Eberhardt and Turner (who had reported Stone 15).
 Stone Number 36 was given to the Pearces by William Bruce of Atlanta.
 He claimed to have found it near the Powers Ferry Bridge over Nancy Creek, not far from his home.
 Five of the stones in this group (38, 39, 40, 41, and 43) represent tombstones for Lost Colonists.
 As the Dare Stones depicted seven surviving colonists and the deaths of six of them, Stones 44 and 45 are attributed to Griffen Jones (apparently the group's stonecutter) and Agnes Dare, the daughter of Eleanor described earlier.

-Pearce, Jr., believed the story behind Dare Stone Number 46 proved the legitimacy of the artifacts and the people who found them.
+Pearce Jr., believed the story behind Dare Stone Number 46 proved the legitimacy of the artifacts and the people who found them.
 Allegedly, Eberhardt and Turner followed up on the discovery of Stone 37 by consulting with Tom Jett, whose family had once owned Jett Mill.
 Jett claimed to have found a stone similar to Stone 37, which he and his brother split in two.
 One half of the stone had supposedly ended up in the tool chest of Jett's father-in-law fifteen years earlier, while Jett's nephew happened to remember seeing the other and quickly found it in a ditch.
 The perfect fit of these two fragments was enough for Pearce to accept the hearsay of so many people.